beyarkay/masters-thesis/src/03_lit_review.md

 **Chronology** Figure \ref{fig:03_models_no_gloves} shows the models used over time for vision- and WiFi-based gesture recognition.
-Vision based systems have been investigated since the 1980s\footnote{\citealt{
+Vision based systems have been investigated since the 1980s \citep{
 boltPutthatthereVoiceGesture1980, jenningsComputergraphicModelingAnalysis1988,
-myronw.kruegerArtificialRealityII1991}} but the first working system was
+myronw.kruegerArtificialRealityII1991} but the first working system was
 \cite{yamatoRecognizingHumanAction1992} which recognised human actions using an HMM trained to recognise feature vectors.
 \cite{starnerRealtimeAmericanSign1995} were the first to use vision-based